digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/calendar-dcf.rst

 The Daml Finance library contains date related utility functions that are used to implement industry standard conventions.
 These are mainly used internally in instruments like Bonds and Swaps.
-However, there are use cases where it would be helfpul for users to understand these in more detail, for example if you want to:
+However, there are use cases where it would be helfpul for users to understand these utility functions in more detail, for example if you want to:

 - develop your own instruments that depend on business day shifts, schedules, and/or day count conventions